mrmckeb/typescript-plugin-css-modules/README.md

 The [internal `logger`](https://github.com/mrmckeb/typescript-plugin-css-modules/blob/main/src/helpers/logger.ts) is provided for [debugging](#troubleshooting).

 The `classes` object represents all the classnames extracted from the CSS Module.
 They are available if you want to add a custom representation of the CSS classes.

+#### `jumpToDefinition`

+This allows an editor like Visual Studio Code to jump to a classname's definition (file and line).

+This is experimental, and only works with Sass (for now) and may not always work as expected.

 #### `postcssOptions`